 Although scientists were well aware of lead’s extreme toxicity, the TEL industry funded research claiming that a high level of environmental lead was the natural state of the world.
-That was unquestioned until Claire Patterson devoted his life to studying lead.
-He discovered that lead levels in American bodies was 100 to 1000 times higher than it had been in ancient times and that the leaded gasoline industry had produced most of the problem.
+The idea that lead is naturally everywhere in the atmosphere was unquestioned until Clair Patterson devoted his life to studying lead in the 1960s.
+He discovered that lead levels in American bodies was 100 to 1000 times higher than it had been in ancient times and that leaded gasoline had caused most of the problem.

-His research was very expensive and he had been funded by some of the wealthiest institutions in the world: oil companies.
+His research was very expensive and ironically, it had been funded by oil companies.
 However when he published research showing that these oil companies were poisoning the world by pumping tons of lead into the air out of the tailpipes of engines and refinery smokestacks, they weren’t happy.

 This illustration comes from a graphic novella about Patterson’s story by Kevin Cannon and Michele Regenold.
 Their story about Patterson ends optimistically:

-Whereas Patterson bravely fought off well-funded interest groups who tried to discredit him and is one of the most beneficial scientists you have never heard of, Thomas Midgely, was made wealthy by said interest groups and has been called the world’s deadliest inventor that you have never heard of for inventing both TEL and CFCs which nearly destroyed the ozone layer which protects life on earth.
+Patterson bravely fought off well-funded interest groups who tried to discredit him and is one of the most beneficial scientists you have never heard of.
+Thomas Midgely, was made wealthy by said interest groups and is the world’s most harmful scientists.
+Both of his main inventions were environmental disasters.
+He not only invented TEL, but also CFCs which nearly destroyed the ozone layer that protects life on earth.

-In addition to directly making people sick and reducing IQ, lead poisoning also caused the crime wave of the 1970s-1990s which ended after we ended leaded gasoline.
+TEL didn’t just make people sick and reduce IQ, lead poisoning also caused the crime wave of the 1970s-1990s which ended after we ended leaded gasoline.

 Rick Nevin, Economist and housing consultant, and author of the book The Lucifer Curves: The Legacy of Lead Poisoning, found a relation between lead pollution and violent crime.
 According to Nevin, the delay between lead… poisoning, and violent crime increase is of around 20 years.